SAP/luigi/docs/content-guidelines.md

 This page contains instructions on how to create documentation for Luigi.
 It explain how to format documentation and provides a [glossary](#glossary) of Luigi terms.

+## Overview

+Luigi documentation exists in the form of Markdown files on GitHub, which are then transferred to the main documentation page using Sapper.
+Find more about what GitHub-flavored Markdown is [here](https://github.github.com/gfm).

+Documentation is located in the `luigi/docs` folder in the [Luigi repository](https://github.com/SAP/luigi).

 ## Structure

 **Basics**